Frequently asked questions

 - 155 patients treated for more than 2 years

-- EPIDIOLEX was also studied in open-label extension trials up to 3 years in LGS and Dravet syndrome, and 48 weeks in patients with TSC.
-The safety profile in these trials was generally similar to that observed in the four phase 3 trials for LGS, Dravet syndrome, and TSC1-3
+- EPIDIOLEX was also studied in open-label extension trials up to 3 years in LGS, Dravet syndrome, and TSC.
+The long-term safety profile of EPIDIOLEX in these open-label extension trials was generally similar to that observed in the pivotal trials for LGS, Dravet syndrome, and TSC1-3

 - In the open-label extension trials, titration to doses over the recommended maximum maintenance dose was permitted.
-At higher doses, an increase in adverse reactions is possible1-3
+At higher doses, an increase in adverse reactions was observed1-3

 - Eleven deaths were reported in patients with LGS; none were deemed to be treatment-related by the investigator1

-- Four deaths were reported in patients with Dravet syndrome, none of which were deemed related to treatment by the investigator2
+- Five deaths were reported in patients with Dravet syndrome, none of which were deemed related to treatment by the investigator2

 - There was 1 death reported during the TSC open-label extension, which was deemed unrelated to treatment by the investigator3